jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-11.md

 <sup>5</sup> The Spirit of Enki fell on me saying:

 {{< l a="Enki" >}}
+Israelites, I know the things that come into your mind, every one of them.

+6 Ye have:
-Thus have you said, O Israelites: for I know the things that come into your mind, [every one of] them.
-6 Ye have multiplied your slain in this city, and you have filled the streets thereof with the slain. {11:7} Therefore thus saith Enki; Your slain whom you have laid in the midst of it, they [are] the flesh, and this [city is] the caldron: but I will bring you forth out of the midst of it. {11:8} Ye have feared the sword; and I will bring a sword upon you, saith Enki. {11:9} And I will bring you out of the midst thereof, and deliver you into the hands of strangers, and will execute judgments among you.
+- multiplied your slain in this city
+- filled its streets with the slain

+7 Your slain are the flesh, and this city is the caldron.
+But I will bring you forth out of the midst of it.

+8 You have feared the sword; and I will bring a sword upon you.

+9 I will bring you out of the midst thereof, and deliver you into the hands of strangers, and will execute judgments among you.

-10 Ye shall fall by the sword; I will judge you in the border of Israel; and you shall know that I am the Lord. {11:11} This [city] shall not be your caldron, neither shall you be the flesh in the midst thereof; [but] I will judge you in the border of Israel: {11:12} And you shall know that I am the Lord: for ye have not walked in my statutes, neither executed my judgments, but have done after the manners of the heathen that [are] round about you.
+10 Ye shall fall by the sword.
+I will judge you in the border of Israel.
+You shall know that I am the Lord.

+11 This city shall not be your caldron, neither shall you be the flesh in the midst thereof; [but] I will judge you in the border of Israel

+12 You shall know that I am the Lord: for ye have not walked in my statutes, neither executed my judgments, but have done after the manners of the heathen that [are] round about you.
 {{< /l >}}